domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

 For float cost, we can use :class:`~didppy.FloatExpr` instead of :class:`~didppy.IntExpr`.
 By default, :class:`~didppy.CABS` assumes that :code:`cost` is the additive form.
 For other types of :code:`cost`, we need to tell the solver by using the argument :code:`f_operator`, which takes either of :attr:`didppy.FOperator.Plus`, :attr:`didppy.FOperator.Product`, :attr:`didppy.FOperator.Max`, or :attr:`didppy.FOperator.Min` (:attr:`~didppy.FOperator.Plus` is the default).
-An example is provided in as an :doc:`advanced tutorial <advanced-tutorials/mosp>`.
+An example is provided in an :doc:`advanced tutorial <advanced-tutorials/mosp>`.

 If your problem does not fit into the above structure, you can use :class:`~didppy.ForwardRecursion`, which is the most generic but might be an inefficient solver.
 For further details, see :doc:`the guide for the solver selection <solver-selection>` as well as :ref:`the API reference <api-reference:Solvers>`.